svenboertjens/compaqt/README.md

 # Compaqt

-A serializer that aims for compactness and performance.
+A compact serializer aiming for flexibility and performance.

 ## Installation